What is Multiple Antibiotic Resistant Coagulase Negative Staph (MARCoNS)

 The treatment suggested by Dr. Shoemaker which is BEG nasal spray.
 Two sprays each nostril three times per day, for one month.Then test again.

-Other agents used are Berberis spp., in conjunction with colloidal silver.
+Other agents used are Berberis spp., in conjunction with colloidal silver (colloidal silver can be compounded with EDTA by some compounding pharmacists who offer this).
 Berberis added to BEG spray may also work since it does not always do the trick.
 There are numerous herbs that are beneficial in fighting biofilm-forming bacteria.
 Another mix that is used by some practitioners is colloidal silver with EDTA.
 Another choice is essential oils such as oregano and the herb constituent artemisinin.
 Please realize essential oils are strong and can be very irritating to sensitive tissues such as nasal mucosa.
+Do not use essential oils without knowing how to use them safely.
+Check out the directions for herbal steam inhalations.

 Specific doses to use for die-off reaction